BunmiFash/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script creates new owner
+This script creates an empty file